List of most expensive association football transfers

-Highest transfer payments in association football
+Highest transfer records in association football

-Most of the transfers on this list are to clubs under UEFA's jurisdiction and most of the purchasing clubs are from England, France, Italy and Spain.
+All selling clubs involved in transfers on this list are under UEFA's jurisdiction.
+Most players transfer to clubs from the Big Five Leagues, with half of them being Premier League clubs.
+Saudi Arabian clubs are the only purchasing clubs not under UEFA's jurisdiction.
+Overall, Manchester United has made the list nine times for player purchases, the most among all clubs.

-Romelu Lukaku appears on this list three times for moves to Manchester United, Internazionale and Chelsea.
-Two players appear on the list twice: Cristiano Ronaldo and Matthijs de Ligt.
-All of the players on the list are of European (UEFA), South American (CONMEBOL) and African (CAF) origin.
+Romelu Lukaku appears on this list three times for moves to Manchester United, Inter Milan, and Chelsea.
+Neymar and Cristiano Ronaldo appear on the list twice.
+All of the players on the list are of European (UEFA), South American (CONMEBOL) or African (CAF) origin.
 There are currently no players on the list from the remaining regions; North America (CONCACAF), Asia (AFC) and Oceania (OFC).
+Ten French players have made their name on the list, the most among all countries.

+Most transfer fees listed are not officially disclosed by the trading clubs and are reported by reliable mainstream media.
+Different media outlets may report varying transfer fees.
+The transfer fees are ranked in Euro (€) and based on the exchange rate at the time of the transfer.